“Notice how the trees do not cling to their leaves.

 Fall is about releasing the old to make way for the new”

 This quote exactly sums up the magic that was in the air in Paris over the past weekend when I visited.
 Gold, fiery orange and burgundy red leaves were falling from the trees, the weather was perfectly pleasant and I could feel there was a change of season taking place.
-I had planned, dreamt and ‘google imaged’ this city thousands of times before and finally, I was able to experience first-hand.
-Walking along the Seine in the late afternoon towards the Eiffel Tower, after adding a lock to the love lock bridge, was one of my favourite moments of the weekend.
-I was in great company, had just eaten great food and was in a great city.
+I had planned, dreamed and ‘Google imaged’ this city thousands of times before and finally, I was able to experience it first-hand.
+Walking along the Seine towards the Eiffel Tower in the late afternoon sun (after adding a lock to the love lock bridge) was one of my favourite moments of the weekend.
+I was in fabulous company, had just eaten fabulous food and was in a fabulous city.
 Life was a little surreal this weekend, I am incredibly lucky.

-I could write hundreds of words about my time in the Capital but I thought some I would cut it down to top 5 moments (in no particular order):
+I could write hundreds of words about my time in the Capital, but I thought I would cut it down to my top 5 moments (in no particular order):

 - Being a tourist

-The city is filled with plenty of them so Grace and I let loose and got our tourist on!
-Yes, we participated in selfies and silly poses, went to all the tourist spots and waited in queues, enjoyed the tacky souvenirs that were being sold everywhere and asked many people to take a photo for us.
-Sometimes we even asked more than once if it wasn’t good enough the first time!
-It was definitely part of the fun, especially the second visit to the Eiffel Tower where I attempted jumping in front of it for a photo numerous times.
+The city is filled with plenty of them, so Grace and I let loose and got our tourist on!
+Yes, we participated in selfies and silly poses, went to all the tourist spots and waited in queues, enjoyed the tacky souvenirs that were being sold everywhere and asked strangers to take photos for us.
+If it wasn’t a good snap, we would ask twice.
+It was definitely part of the fun, especially the second visit to the Eiffel Tower, where I attempted a photo jumping in front of it numerous times.
 Even the souvenir sellers stopped to give me advice on how high to jump!

 - Our French apartment

-We were incredibly lucky enough to have Grace’s friend’s apartment for the weekend while they were away on holiday.
+We were incredibly lucky enough to have Grace’s friends’ apartment for the weekend while they were away on holiday.
 This could not have been in a better location, right opposite the Notre Dame in the 5th arrondissement.
-It was exactly as you would expect a central city Parisian apartment to look, absolutely tiny but so perfect.
-It was so nice to have a double bed each which made coming back to the spongy, slim green mattress in Les Gazelle much more difficult.
+It was exactly as you would expect a central city Parisian apartment to look, absolutely tiny but very chic.
+We even had a double bed each, which made coming back to the thin, green mattress in Les Gazelle much more difficult.

-The food we ate definitely deserves its own blog post but an extra special mention must go to Ladurée on the Champs-Élysées.
+The food we ate definitely deserves its own blog post, but an extra special mention must go to Ladurée on the Champs-Élysées.
 This is a famous tea room in Paris, the one on Champs-Élysées being the oldest and most well-known.
 The pastries here are rated some of the best in the world, specifically its macarons.
-We decided to try it out and got a table for two upstairs in a Victorian style dining room.
-This was such a great experience and made us feel very Parisian and sophisticated dining on the Champs-Élysées.
+We decided to try it out and got a table for two upstairs in a Victorian-style dining room.
+This was such a fancy experience and made us feel very Parisian and sophisticated dining on the Champs-Élysées.
 We finally made a decision on two pastries to share: